Why Worry About Employee Engagement?

 With all the numbers and statistics that pass across executives’ desks, it’s no wonder that the employee engagement score feels like one drop in a very large ocean.

 Employee Engagement is a business measurement like no other.
 ‘Engaged’ employees work harder, stay longer with their organization and deliver better customer service.
-In fact, there are four key reasons to get engagement right in your organization:
+In fact, there are four key reasons to get employee engagement right in your organization:

 - To raise productivity;